Add a fun shabby chic touch to your home with these DIY rag balls. They make for great basket fillers and are as easy as cutting and gluing!

 Be sure to use your best pair of scissors for this step!
-You don’t the fabric strips to have unnatural-looking jagged edges because you used dull scissors.
+You don’t want the fabric strips to have unnatural-looking jagged edges because you used dull scissors.
 You can also cut into your square to start, and then rip your way through the rest of the fabric.

 If you want a more frayed look, pull at the edges of the fabric before moving to the next step.

 Each strip of fabric should be glued to the styrofoam ball in at least three different areas; both ends and in the middle of the strip.
 Using your hot glue gun, add a small dot of glue (think hole punch size) to your styrofoam ball and press one end of the strip into the glue.